constellation-app/constellation/CoreGraphFramework/release/modules/ext/docs/CoreGraphFramework/src/au/gov/asd/tac/constellation/graph/constellation-file-format.md

 4.  *transaction* - Contains data relevant to the transactions (e.g. line style).
-5.  *meta* - Contains data about the graph environment (e.g. the attributes used for displaying labels).
+5.  *meta* - Contains data about the graph environment (e.g. the attributes used describe View states).

 Why do it like this?
 Why not just a use a top-level dictionary containing the section keys?
 Unlike XML, JSON objects contain unordered